 Those are the main five duties I have as a Patient Care Assistant!
 If you are a teenager and have tried working in a hospital, or even have any sort of work experience, I would be delighted to hear from you.

-After all, I set up this blog for one main reason: to write the informative, or healthcare-related blogposts, from a medical student’s perspective starting from her teenage years, that I have always been looking for.
-I hope to bring forth the stories you have always wanted to hear, or could never find. 🙂
+After all, I set up this blog for one main reason: to write the informative, or healthcare-related blogposts, from a Malaysian medical student’s perspective starting from her teenage years, that I have always wanted to read but could never find on the Internet.
+So I went on and did it myself!
+Now, I hope to bring forth the stories to you. 🙂

 Small note: Although this blog is meant for everyone, my main intended audience is for my peers and next generations who are thinking of, planning to or are currently pursuing a career in healthcare, therefore much of my content will be tailored to our understanding.